boazsegev/neorack/SPEC.md

 The NeoRack Request Object (`request`) **SHOULD** be an instance of a class that inherits from `Hash` (but is **NOT** an instance of `Hash`) and **MUST** implement the following "Hash-like" methods: `[]`, `[]=`, `each`, `size`, `has_key?` and `merge!` in the same way they are implemented by `Hash`.

-The `requuest` object **MAY** be used by Applications and/or Extensions to store and/or communicate data relevant to the request.
+The `request` object **MAY** be used by Applications and/or Extensions to store and/or communicate additional data relevant to the request.

 **Note**: during Server initialization, an application might `extend` or `include` its own modules into the Server's Request class.
 For this reason it is better if that class is not the Hash class itself.